 Location: Mumbai, Maharashtra

-If space and science intrigues you, Nehru Planetarium is a place to visit during your stay in Mumbai, and of course, it is a great place to take your kids along!
+If space and science enthusiast, Nehru Planetarium is a place to visit during your stay in Mumbai, and of course, it is a great place to take your kids along!

 Key Attractions of Nehru Planetarium